JosePedroDias/parenthood/README.md

 - `+` together
 - `+/` used to be together (red)

-The simple parser ignores lines starting with `#`
+Content after a hash `#` is considered comments and ignored.

 The indentation for siblings is irrelevant.
-One space suffices.
-No tab support yet.
+Number of spaces or tabs is irrelevant.

 ### limitations

-People names must be not have spaces as they aren't escaped in graphviz yet.
 The layout may get cluttered with too many people or people with many relationships.
 If you mention the same person with different names you're spawning a different person.
 Should be easy to spot.

 ## installing